 If you sell your share of the business, request a release of your personal guarantee.
 If the worst-case scenario arises, you don’t want to be held liable after you’re no longer part of the company.
 Of other note, if you’re selling your business, you may be required to pay off the outstanding debt at the time of sale.

-Personal guarantees aren’t unusual when it comes to business loans, particularly if you own a newer business or your credit has seen better days.
+Personal guarantees aren’t unusual when it comes to business loans.
 Signing a personal guarantee can help your company gain approval for much-needed funds.

-Once your business has established a good credit history, you may be able to provide collateral to get a secured loan instead, which can have more competitive rates and terms.
+However, once your business has gained assets, you may be able to provide collateral to get a secured loan instead, which can have more competitive rates and terms.
+Additionally, if you build a strong credit profile, some lenders may be willing to omit a personal guarantee from an unsecured loan contract.